dhanishgajjar/terminal-icons/README.md

 <img src="images/hero.png" />

 A fun little project for custom Terminal Icons.
 I don't want to disable SIP and try to change the default macOS terminal icon.
 But these work great! with Hyper or iTerm.
-Also checkout the [VSCode Icons Project](https://github.com/dhanishgajjar/vscode-icons)
+Also checkout the [Visual Studio Code Icons Project](https://github.com/dhanishgajjar/vscode-icons).

 #### Vintage Apple Macintosh 1984